The Club is guided by two major federations.

 NJSFWC works to enhance the quality of life in local communities and statewide by transforming public interests and concerns into meaningful projects and programs.
 During its history, NJSFWC’s efforts led to the formation of the Palisades Interstate Park Commission, the establishment of many public libraries, and the passage of the Highlands Water Protection and Planning Act.
 Every two years the Federation defines a special project and coordinates statewide support for it.

 NJSFWC affords every club member an opportunity to develop her individual skills, talents and abilities while supporting her local New Jersey community.
 Working with local clubs, NJSFWC provides opportunities for education, leadership training, and community service, enabling club members to make a difference in the lives of others.

-Jan Hanson, Vice President
+Jan Hanson, President

-Shirley Holly, Second Vice President
+Shirley Holly, First Vice President

-Barbara McCloskey, Third Vice President
+Barbara McCloskey, Second Vice President

 Barbara Cook, Ramapo Vice President

 The General Federation of Women’s Clubs is dedicated to community improvement and enhancing the lives of others through volunteer service.
 With nearly 80,000 members in every state and more than a dozen countries, GFWC members support the arts, preserve natural resources, advance education, promote healthy lifestyles, encourage civic involvement, and work toward world peace and understanding.

 GFWC clubs and clubwomen are the heart of the Federation and the communities in which they live and work.
 They transform lives each day, not simply with monetary donations, but with a grassroots approach to hands-on projects that have immediate impact.